octobercms/docs/help-unit-testing.md

 <a name="testing-plugins"></a>
 ## Testing plugins

-Plugin unit tests can be performed by running `vendor/bin/phpunit` in the base plugin directory.
+Individual plugin test cases can be run by running `../../../vendor/bin/phpunit` in the plugin's base directory (ex. `plugins/acme/demo`.

 ### Creating plugin tests